satvikvirmani/infinity-theme/README.md

 ## Installation
 1. Open Extensions sidebar panel in VS Code.
 View → Extensions
-2. Search for Halcyon
+2. Search for Infinity Theme
 3. Click Install to install it
 4. Click Reload to reload the editor
-5. Code > Preferences > Color Theme > Halcyon
+5. Code > Preferences > Color Theme > Infinity Theme

 ## Setting for best experience